-Algebra is (according to the Oxford English Dictionary (OED)) 'the department of mathematics which investigates the relations and properties of numbers by means of general symbols; and, in a more abstract sense, a calculus of symbols combining according to certain defined laws'.
-Algebra involves using letters, called variables, to represent numbers that change, and modern algebra now uses a grid graph, and together these ideas are used to study functions, which have many scientific applications.
+Algebra is (according to the Oxford English Dictionary, OED) 'the department of mathematics which investigates the relations and properties of numbers by means of general symbols; and, in a more abstract sense, a calculus of symbols combining according to certain defined laws'.
+Algebra was started by al-Khwarizmi and involves using letters, called variables, to represent numbers that change, and modern algebra now uses a grid graph, and together these ideas are used to study functions, which have many scientific applications.

-To do difficult but very practical maths, or to be a mathematician, one should study alegebra (after basic arithmetic) because all advanced, including some applied (such as in science) maths depends on it.
+To do difficult but very practical maths, or to be a mathematician, one should study algebra (after basic arithmetic) because all advanced, including some applied (such as in science) maths depends on it.

 Two important algebraic equations are below.